 First Step: Trace and Cut the Pattern Pieces

 If you do not have a pre-printed pattern, instructions for creating a pattern for round bean bag chairs for adults are listed below.
 The pattern includes top, bottom and side pieces.

 Side Pattern Piece Instructions

 1. Lay your tracing paper out on a large table or the floor.

 2. Mark the top with a pencil.
 Measure 50 1/2-inches down and make a second mark.

-3. Locate the middle of the two marks, and measure 10 1/2-inches on either side.
+3. Locate the middle of the two marks, and measure ten 1/2-inches on either side.
 Mark both places.
-If a line joined the two marks, the pattern should form the shape of a cross.
+If you create a line joining the two marks, the pattern should form the shape of a cross.